 - Origination and/or underwriting fee

 They say you shouldn’t put the cart before the horse.
 The same is true in the homebuying process.
-You’ll need to complete several steps to obtain a mortgage, so the more you learn about what’s required, the better informed your decision-making will be.
+You’ll need to complete several steps to finance a home, so the more you learn about what’s required, the better informed your decision-making will be.

 “If you are unable to qualify for a loan with favorable terms, it may make more sense to simply wait until you can make the necessary changes to improve your credit history before trying again,” Griffin suggests.
 “A bit of patience and planning can save a lot of money and help you get the home you want.”